abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 sometimes leads to selfish behavior.
 What we are doing instead is learning how to let go of the fixation on I, me, and mine—to relinquish that self-centric modality of living in the world.
-This fixation, the Buddha said, is one of the main sources of *dukkha.* By looking out to see how we can be of assistance to others, we undermine that modality and give ourselves the opportunity to experience well-being.
+This fixation, the Buddha said, is one of the main sources of *dukkha*.
+By looking out to see how we can be of assistance to others, we undermine that modality and give ourselves the opportunity to experience well-being.